Moon-ki8/TB_VCA_BiSb/README.md

 - Calculate the TB model parameters for Bi and Sb based on a reference (Electronic structure of the semimetals Bi and Sb, *Physical Review B* 1995).
 - Perform a single calculation of the TB model for given parameters.
 - Compute and plot the evolution of the energy bands over a range of Sb concentrations.
-- Generate the band structure of Bi using crystallographic information from a CIF file.

 ## Files in the Repository